 Included with your RV is a crank handle for operating manual stabilizer jacks and optionally installed electric stabilizer jacks.
 If you have electric stabilizer jacks, in the event of power or motor failure you will still be able to raise and lower them.
 This crank handle is typically located in your front exterior storage compartment hanging on the wall.
-Fifth wheel models may have an optionally installed 4 or 6-Point Leveling System that automates the leveling process.
-See '4 or 6-Point Leveling System' in the 'Appliances and Equipment' chapter for functionality.
+Some models may have an optionally installed Automatic Leveling System that automates the leveling process.
+See 'Automatic Leveling System' in the 'Appliances and Equipment' chapter for functionality.

 If your RV is equipped with electric stabilizer jacks, you will find the control switches in the forward passenger side storage compartment on the front wall.
 Conventional travel trailers will have these switches located behind a sliding security panel in that same forward compartment.
 Before traveling, be sure to slide this panel closed to prevent any potential cargo shift from activating the jacks while moving down the road.
 On fifth-wheel models you will find the front landing gear switch located on the exterior at the driver side toward the front.
-If your fifth-wheel is equipped with the optionally installed 4 or 6-Point leveling system you will find its control panel in the driver side storage compartment on the front wall.
+If your fifth wheel or conventional travel trailer is equipped with the optionally installed auto-leveling system you will find its control panel in the driver side storage compartment on the front wall or in the forward passenger side storage compartment on the front wall respectively.
+Additionally your conventional travel trailer will have a second control panel located inside at the monitor location.
 If your RV is equipped with the wireless function controller you will be able to control electric stabilizer jacks and fifth-wheel landing gear remotely.
 Please refer to the specific literature provided in your owner information packet for detailed operating and maintenance instructions.